erangaeb/backstage-apis/README.md

 serverGroupID: e1c12b96-32db-498a-b71a-09550cc91e3a
 sshKeyName: hawk-deploy-key
 ```
 12. `osmt-g2-2-4-focal-20220610-1-22-10-00.yaml`(Defines Openstack machine template for the `worker-palne` machine.
-Need to find the image name `soruceUUID` from the Openstack image list and add the latest images' UUID value here. `serverGroupID` generates from the `ops` repo via defining the anti-affinity.
-The generated id can be found in Nordlo sth dashboard)
+The `image` field defines the name of the Openstack image. `soruceUUID` defines UUID of the Openstack image.
+Need to find the `image` and `soruceUUID` from the latest Openstack image avialable in the `sth` datacenter. `serverGroupID` generates from the `ops` repo via defining the anti-affinity.
+The generated `serverGroupIDs` can be found in Nordlo sth dashboard.
+More details discussed in the section 4.)
 ```
 image: ubuntu-focal-server-cloudimg-amd64.img-20220610-k8s-1.22.10-00
 rootVolume: